pulumi/docs/content/blog/introducing-kube2pulumi/index.md

 That's pretty cool but doesn't show off the full power of `kube2pulumi`.
 Let's try a more realistic conversion scenario.
-Our newly announced [Pulumi Kubernetes Operator] requires a few different resources to install: a Service Account, Role, RoleBinding, and Deployment, totaling about 130 lines of YAML.
+Our newly announced [Pulumi Kubernetes Operator] requires a few different resources to install: a Service Account, Role, RoleBinding, and Deployment, totaling about [130 lines of YAML].
 Let's try converting that directory to some real code!

 ```sh